 When a white light ray falls on a prism, the ray at its first surface suffers both deviation and dispersion.

-The colour at the extreme end opposite to the base of prism is red.
+The colour at the extreme end opposite to the base of a prism is red.

 The wavelength range of white light is